-You may find out more about the Enterprise Development Grant (EDG) from business advisors at the 11 SME Centres (www.enterprisesg.gov.sg/contact-info).
+You may find out more about the Enterprise Development Grant (EDG) from business advisors at our SME Centres (www.enterprisesg.gov.sg/contact-info).

 You may apply for the Enterprise Development Grant (EDG) via the Business Grants Portal.
 You will need your company’s CorpPass to apply.

 To apply for the Enterprise Development Grant (EDG), you will need your company’s CorpPass.
 If your company does not have a CorpPass account, refer to the CorpPass Guide for instructions on how to set one up.

 You need these information to apply for the EDG:

 Project proposal templates are available to guide companies in their preparation for submission.

 Yes.
 However, you are advised to consider the resources required to see through and implement more than one project while still managing your day-to-day business operations.

 You may wish to consider why the previous application was rejected before submitting a new application.
 Projects that are not aligned with the intent of the Enterprise Development Grant (EDG), or those that have already commenced, will not be supported.